schuyler/tic-tac-go/README.txt

 to use Go's types, channels, and goroutines.

 I will say that I am pretty impressed at the "expressiveness of Go" that Rob Pike keeps banging on about.
-Consider the following gem from ttt.go:
+Consider the following line from ttt.go:

     game := NewGame([2]Player{'X','O'})

 In other words: This game is a new game, with 2 players, 'X' and 'O'.
-When you can write code like that *and* compile it to a native binary, well, now you're getting somewhere.
+When you can write code like this *and* compile it to a native binary, well, now you're getting somewhere.

 I've posted the code on Github because why the heck not.
 Consider it public